Buying a house can be daunting. Even if you’re not a first-time buyer, chances are it’s been some years since you last went through the process.

 - Condensation on windows.

 16. Are the walls structurally sound?It’s not easy to conceal structural damage, even when things are covered.
 Here are some tell-tale signs to look for:

 - Decaying concrete

-17. How’s the broadband service in the area?
+17. How’s the broadband service and mobile signal in the area?

 The best way to check what broadband you’ll have in your new neighbourhood is to search online for broadband providers near your new address.

 You’ll find the providers that have listed their service in that area.
-Then, do a check with those providers to see what speeds they offer in that area.
+Then, do a check with those providers to see what speeds they offer.

 18. How old is the boiler?

 The best way to check how old the boiler is in the home you’re viewing is to get the serial number.
 This will be unique to that boiler, so finding out how old it is shouldn’t be a problem.